 Visitors to Madison or Spring Green will find a wealth of lodging, restaurant and recreational opportunities.
 Spring Green offers attractions such as American Players Theater and House on the Rock, golfing, galleries and artists' studios, and specialty shopping.
 Outdoor recreation includes scenic hiking, biking, cross-country skiing and equestrian trails at nearby county and state parks in the gorgeous Driftless Region.

 One of Wright's last major works, the Annunciation Greek Orthodox Church in the Milwaukee suburb of Wauwatosa was dedicated in 1961, two years after Wright's death.
 The building's circular design is a radical departure from traditional Byzantine church architecture yet retains the concept of a domed space and incorporates symbols and colors associated with the Greek Orthodox faith.
 Its overall design is based on a Greek cross inscribed with a circle.
 Public tours are available by appointment.

 Built in 1916, Wrights Model B1 was constructed at 2714 West Burnham Street in Milwaukee.
 Model B1 homes are an early example of prefabricated housing, however, when America entered World War I sales and development halted.
 Built for clients who could afford little, Wright’s small houses are among some of his greatest masterpieces.
 Wright strove to design affordable housing while keeping space, light and movement in mind.
-Model B1 can be toured by the public on the second and fourth Saturday of each month.
+Model B1 can be toured by the public.

 Two Wright-designed buildings are located in the southeastern Wisconsin city of Racine.
 Opened in 1939, the Johnson Wax Administration Building still serves today as the SC Johnson’s international headquarters.
 More than 200 sizes and shapes of bricks were made according to Wright's specifications to create the building's unique angles and curves.
 Designed to be the main office area, the Great Work Room is the building's most renowned feature, with slim dendriform columns supporting its roof and glass tubing used in place of conventional windows.
 Public tours are offered on Fridays year-round.